RocketChat/RC4Conferences/README.md

 Congratulations! 🎉 You have successfully setup both the Client-Side and Server-Side.

-## Optional Features Setup
+## Day of Event Setup
 > Note: Please restart the client-side application after any of the following changes
 ### <ins>Embedded Chat</ins>

 RC4Conferences integrates the [RC Embedded Chat Component](https://github.com/RocketChat/EmbeddedChat) to enable smooth and real-time communication during the live conferences, between the Speakers and the Event Attendees.

-For trying out the Embedded Chat in __RC4Conf erences__, please setup the Embedded Chat by following the instructions [here](https://github.com/RocketChat/EmbeddedChat#setting-up-authentication) from the steps mentioned in there note down the Google Cloud Client ID and the Rocket Chat instance url.
+For trying out the Embedded Chat in __RC4Conferences__, please setup the Embedded Chat by following the instructions [here](https://github.com/RocketChat/EmbeddedChat#setting-up-authentication) from the steps mentioned in there note down the Google Cloud Client ID and the Rocket Chat instance url.
 Now after getting the Google Cloud Client ID and the Rocket Chat instance url paste them in the `app/.env` with the following key name,
 ```
 NEXT_PUBLIC_GOOGLE_CLIENT_ID="your google client id"
 NEXT_PUBLIC_RC_URL="your url of the RC instance"